 All code you write for this course's assignments must be written only by you, this term, for only this course.
+However, your code may call published libraries/modules.

 11 Academic Integrity

 The Code of Student Conduct prohibits Academic Misconduct and defines it as: